-Thymic carcinoma is part of the malignant end of thymic epithelial tumours.
+Thymic carcinoma is part of the malignant end of thymic epithelial tumors.

 Patients are typically 50 to 70 years of age at presentation 9.

 The incidence of paraneoplastic syndromes is thought to be low.
 At least 10 different histologic variants have been described 4.
 The most common subtypes are squamous cell carcinoma and lymphoepithelial-like carcinoma 1.

 - larger 5 and highly aggressive anterior mediastinal mass

 - areas of necrosis, hemorrhage, calcification, or cyst formation

 - gross invasion of contiguous mediastinal structures and wide spread to involve distant intrathoracic sites